freedomofpress/pressfreedomtracker.us/README.rst

     # One-time command to run and forget
     make dev-init

-    # Starts up the environment
+    # Starts up the environment WITH devdata injected
+    # leave off the environment variable to skip this step
-    docker-compose up
+    DJANGO_CREATEDEVDATA=yes docker-compose up

-    # Inject development data (also only needs to be run once)
-    make dev-createdevdata

 You should be able to hit the web server interface by running ``make open-browser``